 Denali is the highest point in the US at 20,320 feet.

 There are eight national parks in Alaska.

 It is the only state without an income tax or a sales tax.

 The highest temperature was 100 degrees in Fort Yukon in 1915, and the lowest temperature was minus 80 degrees in Prospect Creek in 1971.

-These tough, generous people define Alaskans.
+These rugged, generous people define Alaskans.

 Sarah Palin was born in Sandpoint, Idaho, but moved to Skagway, AK, when she was a few months old.
 She won the Miss Alaska pageant and was voted Miss Congeniality.
 A bachelor’s degree from the University of Idaho adorns her wall at home.
 She is the youngest woman to win the governorship of Alaska.
 When John McCain named her as his VP running mate, he opened the proverbial Pandora’s box.
-The media went nuts because she was a new, powerful force that they couldn’t intimidate.
+The media went nuts because she was a new, powerful force they couldn’t intimidate.
 The facts show that she is a talented, intelligent, and exceptionally hard-working woman who believes in America.